Jack Bergman: Elections

-2016

 Bergman won the Republican primary in Michigan's 1st congressional district in August 2016.
+The district covers all of Michigan's Upper Peninsula and the northern part of the Lower Peninsula.
 He defeated Democratic nominee Lon Johnson and Libertarian nominee Diane Bostow in the November general election.
 Bergman, who was elected to succeed retiring Republican Representative Dan Benishek, won 55% of the vote to Johnson's 40% and Bostow's 4%.

-The district covers all of Michigan's Upper Peninsula and the northern part of the Lower Peninsula.
+Bergman was uncontested in the Republican primary in 2018, and was reelected against Democratic candidate Matthew Morgan with 56% of the vote.
+He was again uncontested in the 2020 primary, and defeated Democratic candidate Dana Ferguson in 2020 with 62% of the vote.

+Representative Jack Bergman announced his candidacy for re-election to the U.S. House of Representatives in the 2026 election.
+According to Federal Election Commission (FEC) data, his campaign reported record-breaking first quarter fundraising totals for the cycle.

+The 1st congressional district shifted slightly in the 2020 United States redistricting cycle following the 2020 census, losing Manistee County and part of Mason County, while gaining Missaukee County, Roscommon County, Ogemaw County, Iosco County, Arenac County, and part of Wexford County.
+This shift did not have a significant impact on the district's political leanings, remaining strongly Republican.
+In the 2022 election for the new district, Bergman faced only write-in opposition in the Republican primary, and was reelected easily against Democratic candidate Bob Lorinser, winning 60% of the vote.

+In 2024, Bergman faced Josh Saul in the Republican primary, winning renomination with 79% of the vote.
+He defeated Democratic candidate Callie Barr in the general election with 59% of the vote.

+In the 2023-2024 election cycle Bergman received $46,200 from members of the DeVos family, who also contributed substantially to republican-aligned super PACs.
+Overall, 36.6% of Bergman's campaign funding was from PACs, 22% from large donors, and 11% from individual contributions under $200.

 Tenure

 Bergman assumed office on January 3, 2017.
-He is a member of the Republican Study Committee, the Climate Solutions Caucus and the U.S.-Japan Caucus.
+He is a member of the Republican Study Committee, the Climate Solutions Caucus and the U.S.–Japan Caucus.

+Bergman serves on the House Budget Committee, the House Armed Services Committee, and the House Committee on Veterans Affairs.

 In June 2017, Bergman was one of the Republican congressmen who were practicing on an Alexandria, Virginia, baseball field for the annual Congressional Baseball Game when James Hodgkinson began shooting at them, harming four people, including Representative Steve Scalise.
 Afterward, Bergman blamed the incident on anti-GOP rhetoric and the media.

-As of January 2022, Bergman has voted with President Biden's stated position roughly 6% of the time.
+Bergman voted with President Joe Biden's stated position roughly 6% of the time.

+In October 2023, Bergman unsuccessfully ran for Speaker of the House.